Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

       groups.
 However, socio-economic factors, including access to clean water and sanitation facilities, may have also played a role in shaping the incidence of cholera among teenagers.

-- September has the highest number of cases by gender and month trend with 178 cases of which 91 are females and 87 are males.
-The month of October recorded 40 cases, 26 of which are females, while 14 are males.
-10 female cases where recorded in August and males were 2, totaling them to 12 cases.
-In November 7 female cases were recorded and males 4, totaling them to 11.
-We can dig deeper into this trend in analysis to generate more insight into factors that influence these large numbers within these months:
+- September had the highest number of cases trend by gender and month with 178 cases of which 91 were females and 87 were males.
+The month of October recorded 40 cases, 26 of which were females, while 14 were males.
+10 female cases were recorded in the month of August and males were 2, totaling 12 cases.
+In November, 7 female cases were recorded and 4 male cases, totaling them to 11 cases.
+We can dig deeper into this trend in our analysis to generate more insight into factors that may have influenced these large figures within the specified months:

    1. September: The highest number of cases occurred in September, with 91 females and 87 males affected.
 This could be attributed to various factors, including environmental conditions favoring cholera transmission, such as warmer temperatures or increased